 Earliest Records Of Bridport Harbour

-The first records of a harbour, or haven, show it about a mile inland from where it is now.
+The first records of a harbour, or haven, date back to the 13th century and show it about a mile inland from where it is now.
 It was situated on the River Brit close to Bridport town itself.
 There was an ongoing struggle to keep it open as the river estuary repeatedly silted up.
-To overcome this, in the late 14th century, a quay was built at the old river mouth beside the East Cliff.
+To overcome this in the late 14th century a quay was built at the old river mouth, beside the East Cliff.
 The area was named Bridport Harbour.
 It is here, in 1403, Joan of Navarre arrived by boat on her way to marry Henry IV.
 The harbour prospered for fifty years until winter storms damaged it.
 In the mid-15th century a new harbour was constructed and it prospered once more.

 Bridport had been an important centre for the production of rope, twine, netting and sailcloth since the 13th century.
 The 18th century opened up global trading and the market for Bridport’s rope grew rapidly.
 The harbour was ill-equipped to meet the demand, being too small for larger ships and having ongoing issues with silting up and storm damage too.

 At the time the new harbour was built it was separated from the town by a flood plain.
-No road ran over it, only hundreds of rough tracks.
+There were no roads running over the plain, only hundreds of rough tracks.
 The only buildings near the harbour were a few grouped around the Bridport Arms.

-On a quirkier note, records mention that in 1757 a mermaid measuring thirteen feet long was washed up on shore further along the beach, east towards Portland.
+On a quirkier note, records mention that in 1757 a mermaid measuring thirteen feet long was washed up on shore further along the beach, east towards Portland – “no beauty” commented those who saw her.
 It’s surmised now that it might have been a manatee or sea-cow washed in from somewhere far southwest.

 What The Locals Did In The 18th – 19th Century